NDK22/Machine-Learning-Ensemble-Methods/README.md

 ## Decision Tree Classifier

 - Implementation of a Decision Tree Classifier with options for specifying the maximum depth and splitting criterion (Gini impurity).
-- Accuracy achieved on the Titanic dataset: XX.XX%
+- Accuracy achieved on the Titanic dataset: 86.49%

 ## Random Forest Classifier

 - Implementation of a Random Forest Classifier using Decision Trees as base classifiers.
 - Features include controlling the maximum depth, splitting criterion, and the number of trees in the forest.
-- Accuracy achieved on the Titanic dataset: XX.XX%
+- Accuracy achieved on the Titanic dataset: 89.49%

 ## AdaBoost Classifier

 - Implementation of an AdaBoost Classifier with Decision Trees as weak learners.
 - The number of learners, learning rate, maximum depth, and splitting criterion are configurable.
-- Accuracy achieved on the Titanic dataset: XX.XX%
+- Accuracy achieved on the Titanic dataset: 75.68%

 ### Dataset Preparation